epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 To create a positive and respectful environment, all community members are expected to:

 - Be considerate in speech and actions, acknowledging and respecting boundaries.
-- Remembering that people live lives and navigate challenges beyond the confines of the community.
+- Remember that people live lives and navigate challenges beyond the confines of the community.
 Practicing empathy, kindness and respect, always.
 - Engage constructively while asking questions or discussing differing viewpoints.
 - Respect consent in all interactions, including physical and virtual communications.
-- Resolving disagreements and differing views constructively by focusing on helping to resolve issues and learning from mistakes.
+- Resolve disagreements and differing views constructively by focusing on helping to resolve issues and learning from mistakes.
 - Support one another by alerting moderators or the Code of Conduct Committee to violations, unsafe situations, or individuals in distress.

 Examples of positive behavior include: